 - Recognized as a national leader in the patent category for bio life sciences

-Washington, DC, Health Services and Life Sciences partner Areta Kupchyk discusses the importance of a DC Circuit case focused on the U.S. Food and Drug Administration’s power to regulate stem cell therapy.
+Washington, DC, Health Services and Life Sciences partner Areta Kupchyk discusses the DC Circuit Court’s stem cell oversight decision.